-Drought Minister David Littleproud visited Stanthorpe, in his electorate of Maranoa, last week with Treasurer Josh Frydenberg to announce extensions to water infrastructure funding, and to implore the QLD government to match his support measures.
+Drought Minister David Littleproud visited Stanthorpe, in his electorate of Maranoa, on Friday with Treasurer Josh Frydenberg to announce extensions to water infrastructure funding, and to implore the QLD government to match his support measures.

 The Rizzato and Sons orchard is a third generation family business, dating from the 1950s.

 The Granite Belt orchard supplies fresh pink lady, red delicious, gala, granny smith and fuji apples to Brisbane wholesalers and it's in the midst of the worst drought in living memory.

 They're treating horticulture as a second class citizen

 "I haven't seen it as bad as this, for as long a period as this," Mr Rizzato said.